heinhtetPS/JSKingdom/README.md

 Be the king of the DOM elements inside your HTML page and rule them with an iron fist.

-JSKingDOM is a simple DOM interaction library inspired by Jquery that allows users to easily access and manipulate DOM elements.
+JSKingDOM is a simple DOM interaction library, inspired by Jquery, that allows users to easily access and manipulate DOM elements.
 With JSKingDOM, Users will be able to:
 - select and find single or multiple DOM elements
 - change DOM attributes such as class or id
 - Handle DOM events